C-Loftus/colton_talon/README.md

 # My Talon Scripts
-These are all for personal use but are public in case others might find the useful.
+These are all written for my own setup but are public in case others might find them useful.
 All of these are supplementary to  the standard knausj repo  on the most recent release.